SolomonAIEngineering/workspace/README.md

 ## Blog

 Welcome to the AFFiNE blog section!
-Here, you’ll find the latest insights, tips, and guides on how to maximize your experience with AFFiNE and AFFiNE AI, the leading Canvas AI tool for flexible note-taking and creative organization.
+Here, you’ll find the latest insights, tips, and guides on how to maximize your experience with AFFiNE and Solomon, the leading Canvas AI tool for flexible note-taking and creative organization.

 - [vision board template](https://affine.pro/blog/8-free-printable-vision-board-templates-examples-2023)
 - [itinerary template](https://affine.pro/blog/free-customized-travel-itinerary-planner-templates)